|Died||In 130 AC, Tumbleton|

 —Jon and Hugh Hammer

-- Jon Roxton was a member of the Caltrops, a group of conspirators only composed of lords and landed knights from the Reach (Fire & Blood, The Dying of the Dragons: Rhaenyra Overthrown).
-Jon is always referred as "Ser" in the text, except in one case where he is referred as "Lord" (Fire & Blood, The Dying of the Dragons: Rhaenyra Overthrown).
-If this is an error, Jon would have been a landed knight.
-However, if this is correct, Jon was the Lord of the Ring.
+- ↑ 1.0 1.1 Jon Roxton was a member of the Caltrops, a group of conspirators only composed of lords and landed knights from the Reach (Fire & Blood, The Dying of the Dragons: Rhaenyra Overthrown).
+Jon is always referred as a knight in the text except once when he claimed the bedchamber and wife of the late Lord Footly (Fire & Blood, The Dying of the Dragons: Rhaenyra Overthrown).
+Therefore Jon was probably just a landed knight but possibly a lord.